ASD-Blueprint/desktop.gov.au/blueprint/security/continuous-monitoring-plan.md

 * analysing identified security vulnerabilities to determine their potential impact and appropriate mitigations based on effectiveness, cost and existing security controls; and
 * using a risk-based approach to prioritise the implementation of identified mitigations.

 Whilst agencies will be able to undertake these activities in relation to their on-premise equipment, there is limited ability to conduct vulnerability assessments, vulnerability scans and penetration tests against Cloud Service Provider (CSP) infrastructure.
-This document aims to assist agencies in identifying mechanisms which are available to them to provide ongoing monitoring across their implementation of the CloudSystem Blueprint.
+This document aims to assist agencies in identifying mechanisms which are available to them to provide ongoing monitoring across their implementation of the CloudSystem blueprint.

 The [National Institute of Standards and Technology (NIST)](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-137.pdf) outlines a standard process for conducting continuous monitoring which includes the following initiatives, which agencies can utilise when developing their continuous monitoring strategy: